geordielad/tableau-aws-cognito-integration/README.md

 ## Basic Setup for AWS Cognito as the Identity Provider

+The [Tableau documentation on OpenID Connect](https://help.tableau.com/current/server/en-us/openid_auth.htm) provides the instructions for configuring Tableau Server.
 On the Tableau Services Manager (TSM) Configuration tab, you will need to enter some OIDC settings that are configured on the Cognito application.

 These will include: